evanshedges2/LOB_scaling_and_FastBiNLOB/README.md

 # Inference-Compute Frontiers for Limit Order Book Prediction

-Code for reproducing the paper-required FI-2010 experiments behind the raw40 inference-compute frontier and the full144 FastBiNLOB latency results.
-This is a small methods bundle, not a full project archive.
+Code for reproducing the results of https://arxiv.org/abs/2606.25986.

 The raw40 lane runs the screened frontier families from the paper: decision trees, histogram gradient boosting, EBM, CatBoost, random-conv logistic, small neural screened rows, and held-out MLPLOB targets.
 The full144 lane trains the two FastBiNLOB paper operating points and times the MLPLOB/TLOB/FastBiNLOB latency anchors.